amateescu/search_api_solr/README.txt

 Hidden variables
 ----------------

-- search_api_solr.settings.autocomplete_max_occurrences (default: 0.9)
-  By default, keywords that occur in more than 90% of results are ignored for autocomplete suggestions.
-This setting lets you modify that behaviour by providing your own ratio.
-Use 1 or greater to use all suggestions.
 - search_api_solr.settings.index_prefix (default: '')
   By default, the index ID in the Solr server is the same as the index's machine name in Drupal.
 This setting will let you specify a prefix for the index IDs